 A rough, wild line that few sail, and fewer kayak.
 Dramatic cliffs and prominent tides.
 Paddling towards Canada, sometimes with the water, and sometimes against it.
-The name of our coast speaks for itself.
-After honing our sea kayaking and expedition skills along tamer sections of the Maine coastline, we will set off to thrive along the easternmost miles of the U.S. coastline, where humanity historically hasn’t settled and thrived, and find what little nubs of shore we can to land in for the night.
-We’ll dive into the sparse human history of the region, of colonial settlers, of lonely lobstermen and shipwrecked boats, of the indigenous who came first, and take in the pristine beauty and nature of Maine's farthest reaches.
+The name of the coast speaks for itself.
+After honing our sea kayaking and expedition skills along tamer sections of the Maine coast, we will set off for the easternmost miles of the U.S. coastline, paddling by day and carefully searching for hidden coves to spend the night.
+We’ll dive into the history of the region, of colonial settlers, of lonely lobstermen and shipwrecked boats, of the indigenous who came first, and take in the pristine beauty and nature of Maine's farthest reaches.
+After a brave final crossing we enter the safe waters of the harbor and arrive at our destination.
 Come along on an adventurous paddle that is a feather in the cap of any sea kayaker!

 For novice - intermediate buccaneers